slbailey/Retrovue/docs/runtime/clock.md

 ## Overview

-MasterClock provides consistent, timezone-aware time across the entire system.
+MasterClock provides consistent, tz-aware time across the entire system.
 It serves as the single source of truth for temporal operations, ensuring all components operate with synchronized time.

 ## Core Responsibilities

-- **Time Authority**: Provide authoritative UTC and local time
+- **Time Authority**: Provide authoritative UTC and local (system) time
-- **Timezone Conversion**: Handle timezone conversions safely
+- **Timezone Conversion**: Convert between UTC and local safely
 - **Time Calculations**: Calculate time differences with proper clamping
 - **Consistency**: Ensure all components see the same "now"